Red Diesel vs. Clear Diesel: A Guide to Fuel Compliance & Avoiding Fines

 Frequently Asked Questions (FAQ)

-Q: So, what color is normal diesel?
+Q: So, what color is normal diesel at the pump?

 Q: Is red diesel bad for my engine?